holloway25/EPG-Ballarat/README.md

-EPG Data for the Ballarat region.
+EPG data generated in to an XML file for Ballarat in Regional Victoria.

-Will work with Plex, Emby and Jellyfin.
+I have tested it in Plex, Emby and Jellyfin.
+Might work in other applications.

+Data is generated using EPG Collector and a SiliconDust HDHomeRun.